 Figure 5.3.2.2.2-1: AMF registering for 3GPP access

 1. The AMF sends a PUT request to the resource representing the UE's AMF registration for 3GPP access to update or create AMF registration information.

+If EPS interworking with N26 is supported, and the AMF has per DNN selected the PGW-C+SMF for EPS interworking, the AMF shall include the info of selected PGW-C+SMF to the UDM.

 2a.
 On success, and if another AMF is registered for 3GPP access, the UDM updates the Amf3GppAccessRegistration resource by replacing it with the received resource information, and responds with "204 No Content".